jimmyb2508/aboutme/README.md

 # my-portfolio

-This is an about me page that I have created as part of my Manchester Codes coursework.
+This is a portfolio site that I have created as part of my Manchester Codes coursework.

 I update the content frequently to reflect my current state in the learning process.
 Therefore, I would request you check this frequently for changes.
 The same can be said for the Portfolio page.
 These projects